Your browser is unsupported

 Students who accomplish the program learning objectives will be able to demonstrate:

-2. An ability to critically evaluate research and theory while applying this knowledge directly to equity-oriented and racially-just practice.
+2. Critically evaluate and analyze research and theory and apply this knowledge directly to equity-oriented and racially-just practices that contribute to student thriving in urban higher education.

 Overall: 36 credit hours